jaalbo2/css-library/README.md

     seems to be for the best because ground-up styling for every project would just extend the styling phase (after incorporating the reset) rather than speed it up (or enhance it).

-    Some class styles are also added in the common file for quick *common* styling.
+    Some class styles are also added in the common file for quick styling.

   **Media**